BH-M87/cool-cli/README.md

    >   -c, --cnpm              install yoeman and generator-cool using cnpm, default npm
    >
    >   -t, --tnpm               install yoeman and generator-cool using tnpm, default npm
+   >
+   >   --template             use your own yoeman generator as you wish

 3. `cool-cli preinit`